secretstartups/handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

 #### Resolving threads on a merge-request

-As the merge request author, please don’t mark discussions resolved until the reviewer has had a chance to respond.
-In general, if the reviewer has not yet approved the MR, and the thread is non-trivial, don’t mark their comments as resolved, let the reviewer review your response and resolve accordingly during the next round of view.
+As the merge request author, please don't mark discussions resolved until the reviewer has had a chance to respond.
+In general, if the reviewer has not yet approved the MR, and the thread is non-trivial, don't mark their comments as resolved, let the reviewer review your response and resolve accordingly during the next round of view.
 If they have approved the MR, but comments remain unresolved, it's generally fine to resolve comments before merging.

 #### Maintainer training